ArvinZJC/PaimonTray/README.md

 - **Which channel should I select to get the app?**

   Please always get the app from Microsoft Store if possible.
-It can provide a stabler support to handle prerequisites (e.g. the app's dependencies) automatically.
+It may provide a stabler support to handle prerequisites (e.g. the app's framework dependency).

   Downloading the `PaimonTray_<version>.msixbundle` file from the [releases](../../releases) is an alternative option.
 You may select this channel if: